 - Structural inequities across systems

-- Impact of racism and discrimination on well-being
+- Impact of white supremacy, racism and discrimination on well-being

 - Critical Race Theory (CRT)